 - Post nasal drip and chronic cough

 We can help.
 More than 9 million Canadians suffer from allergies.
 Allergies most often develop during childhood, but may appear at any age.
 Children who have an allergic parent are more likely to develop allergies.
-The most common environmental allergens are pollens, moulds, dust, animals and insect stings.
+Some of the most common environmental allergens are pollens, moulds, dust, animals and insect stings.
 Testing can help you determine if you are suffering from an allergy and to identify the cause so that you can be on your way to feeling better.
 We will work with you to treat your symptoms and remove any contributing factors.

 We offer in office skin scratch testing for: